Children’s Place (NASDAQ:PLCE) Updates FY 2022 Earnings Guidance

-Children’s Place (NASDAQ:PLCE – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
+Children’s Place (NASDAQ:PLCE – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
 The company provided earnings per share guidance of $7.00-$7.00 for the period, compared to the consensus earnings per share estimate of $7.95.
 The company issued revenue guidance of $1.73 billion-$1.73 billion, compared to the consensus revenue estimate of $1.76 billion.
 Children’s Place also updated its Q3 2022 guidance to $3.95-$3.95 EPS.

-In other news, Director John E. Bachman purchased 1,500 shares of the firm’s stock in a transaction on Wednesday, June 29th.
-The shares were bought at an average cost of $38.50 per share, with a total value of $57,750.00.
-Following the purchase, the director now directly owns 20,182 shares of the company’s stock, valued at $777,007.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-5.01% of the stock is currently owned by insiders.
+In related news, Director John E. Bachman acquired 1,500 shares of the stock in a transaction that occurred on Wednesday, June 29th.
+The stock was purchased at an average price of $38.50 per share, with a total value of $57,750.00.
+Following the transaction, the director now owns 20,182 shares of the company’s stock, valued at approximately $777,007.
+The acquisition was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+3.57% of the stock is owned by corporate insiders.

 Children’s Place Company Profile